CaesarYangs/prometheus_mcp_server/README.md

 ✅ Fetch and analyze specific metric data using metric names

-🔄 Analyze metric data within custom time ranges (in testing)
+✅ Analyze metric data within custom time ranges

 🚧 Filter and match data using specific labels (in development)